google-ai-edge/mediapipe/mediapipe/pose_tracking_dll/README.md

 Make sure the opencv_world3410.dll and pose_tracking_lib.dll are accessible in your working directory.

-Use mediapipe\pose_tracking_dll\pose_tracking.h header file to access the methods of the library.
+Use the mediapipe\pose_tracking_dll\pose_tracking.h header file to access the methods of the library.